-Although damages under §487 are not indemnified under professional liability policies, defense of such claims might be, particularly if they arise within the context of a broader lawsuit to recover for damages arising out of legal malpractice.
+Although damages under §487 are not indemnified under professional liability policies, defense of such claims might be, particularly if they arise within the context of a broader lawsuit to recover for damages arising out.
 It is the impression of this writer that a trend is developing in which section 487 claims are being thrown into the mix of the standard malpractice allegation (negligence, breach of fiduciary duty, conflicts of interest, violations of disciplinary rules, breach of contract, fraud).
 Not only that, one is starting to see motions to amend complaints adding section 487 claims years after the lawsuit for malpractice was filed, and being granted on the relation back theory and that, absent prejudice, amendments of pleadings should be liberally granted.
 See for example, Cinao v.
 Reers, in which 6 years after the complaint was filed, the court granted the amendment, noting that discovery was still ongoing.

 Hardly a week goes by that the New York Law Journal doesn’t report on yet another lawyer being suspended, disbarred or jailed for criminal activity.
 Prominent and celebrity lawyers are part of this mix.
 A couple of years ago I started keeping count because in my time as a lawyer I had never seen such an epidemic of miscreants coming out of our profession.
 I have lost count, the list being too long.
 But section 487 promises to ensnare otherwise good and decent lawyers.
 True, the history of the statute has ancient roots, and is there for good reason.
 But the imagination and creativity of lawyers may well turn section 487 into a more painful liability for lawyers than we ever imagined.